follow

 Workers in a fish processing facility handle salmon fillets.
 They wear blue gloves and protective clothing.
 The fillets are arranged in containers on a table, and one worker is holding a fillet above a metal container.

 We have committed to sourcing from suppliers determined to reduce their impact on the environment.
 We are reviewing our supplier policies and are beginning to measure their performance against an ESG scorecard.
 We will then have a targeted approach on how we work with our suppliers to drive ESG improvements.
-As members of Sedex, we actively work with our supply chain to enhance the transparency of our ingredients’ origins.
+As members of SEDEX, we actively work with our supply chain to enhance the transparency of our ingredients’ origins.
 We are proud of what we have achieved so far, but recognise there is still work to be done.

 • We will be deforestation free by the end of 2025